citp/privacy-policy-historical/a/ad/adt/adtegrity.com.md

-> *The following text is extracted and transformed from the adtegrity.com privacy policy that was archived on 2014-07-15.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20140715141943id_/https%3A//www.adtegrity.com/about-us/privacy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the adtegrity.com privacy policy that was archived on 2015-03-16.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20150316010230id_/https%3A//www.adtegrity.com/about-adtegrity/online-privacy-policy) for the most accurate reproduction.*

-# privacy | Adtegrity
+# Online Privacy Policy - Adtegrity

 ## privacy

-Adtegrity observes the following privacy policy in our commitment to assuring privacy for publishers, advertisers, and website visitors.
+Adtegrity observes the following online privacy policy in our commitment to assuring privacy for publishers, advertisers, and website visitors.

 ### Collected Information: